|Francisco J. Núñez|

 To advance and expand the instructional methods that have been so successful with YPC choristers, Mr. Núñez has established a conducting fellowship program, which provides young conductors with the unique opportunity to work hands on with all YPC choral divisions under the mentorship of Mr. Núñez and YPC’s associate conductors.
 He has also established a College Bound program for all of its after-school choristers, which provides free subject tutoring and SAT/ACT preparation; help in identifying and applying to middle schools, high schools, and colleges; time management skills; and guidance on site visits, auditions, essay writing, and supplemental artistic materials, such as recordings.

 Francisco Núñez’s early years contributed to his passion for providing children with a path to fulfilling their life’s potential.
 He grew up in close-knit Dominican family in New York City’s Washington Heights.
 As a piano prodigy, he spent his time away from school at home practicing piano.
 Through his musical talent, he met other children with the same interests in music but from different cultural and economic environments.
 He learned from them, and they learned from him.
 After he graduated from NYU as a piano performance major, he formed the Young People’s Chorus of New York City, bringing children from underserved neighborhoods together with children from more privileged circumstances.
 With music as the equalizer, the diversity in the group resulted in new vocal colors and a confident urban style, creating not only a vibrant new choral sound, but also an avenue for children to succeed.
-Continuing his long history of bringing children of all kinds together to lead fuller and more productive lives, Mr. Núñez is collaborating with the Dominican Republic to create a national children’s choral movement to unite the country’s children and elevate the level of artistic excellence in the country’s choral music community.
+Continuing his long history of bringing children of all kinds together to lead fuller and more productive lives, Mr. Núñez is expanding the YPC mission of diversity, artistic excellence, and education beyond New York City.

 Awards and Honors

-Mr. Núñez has been recognized with MacArthur Fellowship, an ASCAP Victor Herbert Award, the New York Choral Society’s Choral Excellence Award, and ABC-TV honored him as its “Person of the Week,” and Fox News profiled him for “changing young lives with music.”
-Hispanic Business magazine named him one of 100 Most Influential Hispanics, General Motors Corporation hailed him as an unsung Hispanic hero; La Sociedad Coral Latinoamericana named him its Man of the Year,and he was has been honored for his dedication and efforts in promoting Latino culture by Centro Cívico Cultural Dominicano.
+Mr. Núñez has been recognized with MacArthur Fellowship, an ASCAP Victor Herbert Award, and the New York Choral Society’s Choral Excellence Award.
+ABC-TV has honored him as its “Person of the Week,” and Fox News profiled him for “changing young lives with music.”
+Hispanic Business magazine named him one of 100 Most Influential Hispanics, General Motors Corporation hailed him as an unsung Hispanic hero; La Sociedad Coral Latinoamericana named him its Man of the Year, and he was has been honored for his dedication and efforts in promoting Latino culture by Centro Cívico Cultural Dominicano.
 Most recently, Musical America Worldwide named him among 30 “Influencers” of 2015 for his contributions to the music industry, and Ithaca College presented him with an honorary Doctor of Music degree.

 “YPC sang [Four Heartfelt Anthems] with precision and artistry at the highest level.
 Every marking was observed.
 They sang so incredibly, it was inhuman…Francisco Núñez is the Horowitz of the choral world.”